What is MRI?

 Please refer to each anatomic location for more detailed information on the use of MRI according to anatomy.

 MRI machines come in a few different varieties.
 The main difference is between "open" and "closed" machines.
 The open machines are usually "low strength" magnets.
 These are the machines that you would use if you were claustrophobic.
-New open MRI machines (like we have in our Montclair and West Caldwell locations) can produce high quality images of almost every area of the body.
+If you’re looking for open MRI machines in NJ, visit our Montclair and West Caldwell locations.
+These open MRI machines can produce high quality images of almost every area of the body.
 For "high end" imaging or for dynamic imaging (of the prostate gland or of the breast), the more powerful "closed" MRI is necessary.
 Two such state-of-the-art closed (or high field strength) MRI machines are in our Nutley and West Caldwell offices.

 In December of 2012 a new high-field open MRI (1T) was added in our West Caldwell location.
 This is a major technological advance, using a superconducting magnet and coil technology unavailable on other open magnets to acquire high-quality images on par with closed high-field strength MRIs in an open environment.